Level 1 & Level 2 Accreditation

 Appointments are usually completed on a Tuesday prior to the weekend.
 This being the case it is imperative that you log in to Schedule and manage your availability prior to Tuesday.

-Appointments will be sent out via Schedula Tuesday night.
+Appointments will be sent out via OfficialsHQ Tuesday night.

 Selection for matches is not based upon a “rotation system”.
 Selection based upon your attendance at training, your availability for matches and your performances.